-In releasing this Notice of Funding Availability (NOFA) for the Housing Development Loan Program (HDLP), the goal of the Redevelopment Agency of Salt Lake City ("RDA") is to provide low-cost financial assistance to incentivize the development and preservation of affordable housing within the city limits.
-Qualified housing developers who demonstrate their ability to: 1) construct and/or rehabilitate affordable housing developments, 2) align their projects with identified affordable housing priorities, and 3) maintain/manage affordable housing developments are encouraged to submit applications.
+In releasing this Notice of Funding Availability (NOFA) through the Housing Development Loan Program (HDLP), the goal of the Redevelopment Agency of Salt Lake City ("RDA") is to provide low-cost financial assistance to incentivize the development and preservation of affordable housing within city limits.
+Qualified housing developers must demonstrate their ability to: 1) construct and/or rehabilitate affordable housing developments, 2) align their projects with identified affordable housing priorities, and 3) maintain/manage affordable housing developments.
+Housing developers that can demonstrate these abilities are encouraged to submit applications.